LearnOnDemandSystems/docs/lod-home.md

-# Lab on Demand Help
+# OneLearn Lab on Demand Help

-Welcome to the Lab on Demand (LOD) platform, @lab.UserFirstName!
+Welcome to the OneLearn Lab on Demand platform (LOD), @lab.UserFirstName!

 If you're new to LOD, have a look at our [Quick Starts](#quick-starts).